kolekikuta/optionsLogger/notes.md

     [ ] calculating returns on positions
     [x] connect to database
     [ ] fetching options chains
+        - store contract symbol on write, fetch contract info and update in databse [ ] check for valid ticker in log creator

 ## Database
     - Users table - user information and UID